 Al Moretti is a painting jazz musician, trumpeter, and composer.
 His musical experiences influence his subjects and style.
 Moretti aims to merge the language, theory, form, structure, and feeling of musical composition into his painting.
 “When I play music I think of color, and when I paint I think of sound.
 Sound is light heard, and light is sound seen.”
 Though his musical and artistic accomplishments stretch back to the 1970s, Moretti is creating exciting new works in acrylic medium: painting musical icons who have influenced his life and career.

 I'm happy to announce that my painting, "The Trumpeter", (Miles Davis) was selected by the West Chester Lamp Post Banner Project, Public Arts Commission to display in town.
-Being one of 18 artist selected for this first series of banners is a real honor.
-I'm looking forward to seeing this painting flying high in West Chester.
-Jazz lives!
-You can see this piece up close on the Chester County Studio Tour.
+Being included with the other 17 very accomplished artists is a real honor.
+All the banners are now up!

 Great Women Composers